Citrix Provisioning Master Device – Convert to vDisk

 2. If the Target Devices are on the same subnet as the Provisioning Servers, then you don’t need to configure DHCP Scope Options 66 or 67.

-3. If the Target Devices are on a different subnet than the Provisioning Servers, then BIOS machines (but not EFI/UEFI) can use Boot ISO.
+3. If the Target Devices are on a different subnet than the Provisioning Servers, then machines can use a Boot ISO that has UEFI enabled.
 Or configure DHCP Scope Options 66 and 67.
-UEFI/EFI also requires DHCP Scope Option 11.

 1. For DHCP Scope option 66, you can only configure one TFTP Server address.
 For HA, you can enter a DNS name that does DNS round robin to multiple Citrix Provisioning servers.
 Or use Citrix ADC to load balance the TFTP service on the PVS servers.